-Effects of other drugs on lansoprazole
+Effects of other medicinal products on lansoprazole

-Drugs which inhibit CYP2C19
+Medicinal products which inhibit CYP2C19

 A dose reduction may be considered when combining lansoprazole with the CYP2C19 inhibitor fluvoxamine.
 The plasma concentrations of lansoprazole increase up to 4-fold.

-Drugs which induces CYP2C19 and CYP3A4
+Medicinal products which induces CYP2C19 and CYP3A4

 Enzyme inducers affecting CYP2C19 and CYP3A4 such as rifampicin, and St John´s wort (Hypericum perforatum) can markedly reduce the plasma concentrations of lansoprazole.

 Concomitant use with high-dose methotrexate may elevate and prolong serum levels of methotrexate and/or its metabolite, possibly leading to methotrexate toxicities.

 Sucralfate/Antacids may decrease the bioavailability of lansoprazole.
 Therefore lansoprazole should be taken at least 1 hour after taking these medicinal products.